lilhumza/Bank/README.md

 - atm now works with new file layout
 - added method that exchanges usd -> cad ＆ cad -> usd
 - deposits/withdraws will now be added to users account
-- user can now view tranaction history
+- user can now view trasaction history
 - moved some code around

 ***Needs Work (ATM)***